y-kawagu/dcase2020_task2_baseline/README.md

 If the mode is "development", the script also makes the csv files including the AUCs and pAUCs for each machine ID.

 ### 7. Check results
-You can check the anomaly scores for each wav files in the directory `test`.
+You can check the anomaly scores for each wav files in the directory `test`:

 `anomaly_score_ToyCar_id_01.csv`
 ```